 What you find here are thoughts and reflections on a variety of themes.
 Most relate to the challenge of sustainability that faces our generation — and especially how to find hope in the midst of that challenge, with all its facets.

-For those whose inspiration and encouragement started me on this path, including the students who have pestered me for the last twenty years, I offer my gratitude.
+For those whose inspiration and encouragement started me on this path eight years ago this week, including the students who have pestered me for the previous twenty years, I offer my gratitude.
 Some are old friends, others are new friends whose gifts I am only beginning to appreciate.
-For his initial encouragement and suggestions, I especially want to thank Tom Murphy, whose blog is found at http://physics.ucsd.edu/do-the-math/.
-We share the same impulse to do this work and his blog demonstrates the intellectual tools we have at our disposal to make sense of our situation, its practical realities and our potential to do things differently.

-In the end, the choices are mine, as are the ideas and opinions.
+In the end, the choices here are my own, as are the ideas and opinions.
 In the struggle to find synthesis, I have crossed many disciplinary boundaries and learned from many people in very different places — including things they perhaps did not realize they were teaching me.

 Everything here, like its author, is very definitely a work in progress.